ubsicap/assure_support_site/README.md

 Now re-run `sh startup.sh` and navigate to `https://<Domain Name>` in your browser to verify that HTTPS traffic is allowed.

 More information can be found [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-debian-9).

+## Database Management

+The database can be accessed through two methods:

+- [phpMyAdmin](https://www.phpmyadmin.net/), which is running in a container alongside the database, on port `3306`
+- [MySQL Workbench](https://www.mysql.com/products/workbench/) (or another MySQL access tool) on port `9906`

+**Note**: Not yet implemented with [SSL support](https://blog.zotorn.de/phpmyadmin-docker-image-with-ssl-tls/)

+I don't know which method is preferred for production.
+Both are password protected using the credentials entered at first launch.

+## Container Management

+This installation is configured to work with [Portainer](https://www.portainer.io/), a web-based container management GUI.
+It's like Docker Desktop, but in a web browser.

+The service is launched automatically alongside the rest of the containers.
+To access, navigate to `https://<Domain Name>:9443`